Chavithra/degiro-connector/README.md

 Which means a connection will cease to work after this timeout.

 This timeout is reset each time you use this connection to :
-* Subscribe to a data-stream
+* Subscribe to a metric (for instance a stock Price)
 * Fetch the data-stream

 So if you use it nonstop (in a loop) you won't need to reconnect.